Liverpool John Moores University

 Easy to get into?
 It varies significantly: courses ask for between 160 and 320 UCAS entry points.

-Added value: The University has continued to invest in its capital programme which includes upgrading existing properties and developing new buildings.
+Added value: Voted the most gay friendly according to the Stonewall Top 100 Employers 2014.
+The University has continued to invest in its capital programme which includes upgrading existing properties and developing new buildings.
 Developments include the RIBA award-winning £24-million Art and Design Academy, the £25.5-million Tom Reilly Building (opened by footballer and LJMU Honorary Fellow Steven Gerrard), a new life sciences building where facilities include an indoor 70-metre running track and labs for testing cardio-vascular ability, motor skills and bio-mechanics functions.
 Named after the founders of Mersey Television and the creators of Brookside, the new £37.6million Redmonds Building is the latest addition to Liverpool John Moores University’s property portfolio.
 The building is as ground-breaking as its namesakes, LJMU Honorary Fellows Phil and Alexis Redmond, with a High Definition TV studio, a TV news studio, a radio studio and a ‘green room’ – all provided by industry giants Sony Europe Limited and worth around £1million, resulting in facilities which are among the best in the UK.
+The new LJMU School of Nursing and Allied Health Practice Suites provide students with hospital-standard facilities including virtual patients and a state-of-the-art birthing simulator.
 The University is also continuing to invest in upgrading its estate at Byrom Street and Tithebarn Street.

-Teaching: 70th out of 124 in the Complete University Guide.
+Teaching: 58th out of 123 in the Complete University Guide for student satisfaction with teaching.

 Transport links: Excellent.
 There are direct road, rail, air and sea links to locations all over UK.

-Bursaries: LJMU have a range of scholarships to support and reward able students.
-These range in value from £1,000 per year to £10,000 per year.
-The university participates in the National Scholarship Programme, a scholarship for students from England or the EU and worth £3,000 in the first year only.
+Bursaries: LJMU have a range of scholarships to support and reward able students, including the National Scholarship Programme, a scholarship for students from England or the EU and worth £2,000 in the first year only.
 Plenty of means-tested bursaries on offer.
+See here for more details.

 The fun stuff